Things to Do in Loch Lomond & Trossachs National Park

 There’s also outdoor seating with umbrellas.

-Karaoke with Locals Friday, Saturday and Sunday
+Karaoke with Locals on Friday, Saturday and Sunday

-If you like a cheap drink and a bit of sing song, pop into the ‘The Lodge’ Glenroy Bar at Lomond Park Hotel.
+If you like a cheap drink and a bit of sing-song, pop into the ‘The Lodge’ Glenroy Bar at Lomond Park Hotel.

 Cocktails at The Pier

-Prefer live music and a cocktail menu?
+Do you prefer live music and a cocktail menu?

 Reserve a table at The Pier Kitchen for a contemporary setting and friendly staff.

-Things to do at Loch Lomond Shores
+Things to Do at Loch Lomond Shores

 Shop at Loch Lomond Shores

-Grab a snack at a loch side stall or shop ’til you drop at Loch Lomond Shores.
+Grab a snack at a lochside stall or shop ’til you drop at Loch Lomond Shores.

 Popular brands and family-owned businesses are located at this scenic shopping centre.